Shopify/ruby-lsp/jekyll/index.markdown

 {: .important }
 The delegation of certain JavaScript features works partially.
 For example, completion inside an `onclick` attribute will sometimes display incorrect candidates.
-We believe this might be a limitation of request delegation in general and we've opened a [dicussion with VS Code](https://github.com/microsoft/vscode-discussions/discussions/1628) to better understand it.
+We believe this might be a limitation of request delegation in general and we've opened a [discussion with VS Code](https://github.com/microsoft/vscode-discussions/discussions/1628) to better understand it.

 ![ERB features demo](images/erb.gif)